 How do I become a Learning Behavior Specialist?

 To become a learning behavior specialist, you’ll need a bachelor’s degree in an applicable field such as psychology, special education, social work, or behavioral learning education.
 You may want to consider obtaining a master’s degree in behavioral science, which will both bump up your salary and make you more marketable.
 Be sure to investigate the requirements of your state prior to committing to a program.
-The University of Arizona offers a Behavior Support Specialist certification online, which may make you more marketable.
+Arizona State University offers an Online Master of Arts in Special Education – Applied Behavior Analysis, which may make you more marketable.

 You will also need to complete a teaching certification program.
 Each state has different requirements, so check out the Teaching Certification website for the specific details for your state.
 After you’ve completed your coursework, you’ll have the opportunity to student teach, spending classroom time learning from a seasoned mentor teacher.